-As required by the market risk regulatory capital requirements, Comprehensive risk comprises a modelmeasure and a surcharge based on based standardized measurement method.
+As required by the market risk regulatory capital requirements, Comprehensive risk consists of a model-based measure, subject to a floor based on the standardized measurement method.
 The model-based measure is calculated at a 99.9% confidence level over a one-year time horizon applying a constant level of risk.
 The model comprehensively covers price risks including nonlinear price effects and takes into account contractual structure of cash flows, the effect of multiple defaults, credit spread risk, volatility of implied correlation, recovery rate volatility and basis risk.
 The liquidity horizon is based upon our experience during a historical stress period, subject to the prescribed regulatory minimum.

-The surcharge is 8% of the standardized specific risk addon.
+The floor is 8% of the standardized specific risk add-on.
 For detail on the calculation of the add-on for securitization positions, see "Specific Risk - Securitization Positions" below, and for detail on the calculation of the add-on for hedges see "Specific Risk - Other Specific Risk Positions" below.

-As of June 2015, we had credit correlation positions, subject to the Comprehensive risk measure, with a fair value of \$81 million in net assets and \$226 million in net liabilities.
+As of September 2017, we had credit correlation positions, subject to the Comprehensive risk measure, with a fair value of \$247 million in net liabilities.

-The table below presents our period-end, high, low and mean of the maximum of the average weekly Comprehensive risk measure or the point-in-time measure, inclusive of both modeled and non-modeled components for the three months ended June 2015.
+The table below presents our period-end, high, low and mean of the maximum of the average weekly Comprehensive risk measure or the point-in-time measure, inclusive of both modeled and non-modeled components for the three months ended September 2017.
 Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.

-Table 13: Comprehensive Risk
+Table 14: Comprehensive Risk

-As of Three Months E June 2015 June Ended e 2015 \$ in millions Group Group Inc. High Low N lean Comprehensive Risk \$ 495 ^{1,2} \$ 623 \$ 492 \$ 557 RWAs \$ 6 ,188
+- Septemb As of er 2017 Three Months En September 2 \$ in millions High Low N /lean Comprehensive Risk \$ 129 \$ 289 \$ 129 \$ 163 RWAs \$ 1,613

-- 1. In order to convert the Comprehensive risk measure into RWAs, it is multiplied by 12.5. - 2.
-These results include a surcharge of \$0.25 billion on credit correlation
+In order to convert the Comprehensive risk measure into RWAs, it is multiplied by 12.5.